Sitiaro/Phisher-X/README.md

 - Head over to https://replit.com/@spamaccountx/Phisher-X

-- Click on the big green/white play/start symbol and wait for it to open a console.
+- Click on the big green/white play/start symbol to start it.

-- Once the console is open, run ```./phisherx.sh``` and it'll boot up.

 ## Features ##